by Wolfgang Flüs

 Rising average temperatures also mean that glaciers melt or sea levels rise.
 This, in turn, can lead to flooding and erosion.
 Poor developing countries are also very hard hit by climate change, as they are often heavily dependent on the natural environment.

-You can find further helpful information in the detailed article "Climate change - the topic of our time".
-Link text
+You can find more helpful information in the detailed article "Climate change - the topic of our time".

 Worldwide heat records